Faster Geometric Algorithms via Dynamic Determinant Computation: Introduction

+We design algorithms that perform dynamic determinant updates and achieve qua\-dratic complexity for the determinants involved in incremental convex hull or volume computation algorithms and linear complexity for determinants involved in point location algorithms.
+Interestingly, we propose a variant of these algorithms that can perform computations over the integers.
+Our main technical tool is Sherman--Morrison formulas.
+As far as we know this is the first application of these formulas to geometric algorithms.

+We implement the proposed algorithms along with division-free determinant algorithms from the literature.
+We perform an extensive experimental analysis of the current state-of-the-art packages for exact determinant computations along with our implementations.
+Without taking the dynamic determinant algorithms into account, our experiments present a result of independent interest: they serve as a {\it survey} of state-of-the-art determinant algorithms and implementations.
+In the division-free case, with matrices containing very large integer values, we show that the simple and not-widely used algorithm due to Bird~\cite{Bird11} outperforms state-of-the-art implementations in dimensions $6<d<10$, while providing a very competitive performance for higher dimensions.
+Dynamic algorithms start outperform all the other tested determinant implementations in dimension $6$ when the input has small bit-size.
+For larger bit-size, the dynamic algorithms become competitive in larger dimensions ($d>23$ in our tests).

+We adapt our implementations to work with geometric algorithms, thus providing exact predicates and constructions.
+A natural geometric context to test our method is exact volume computation, where it yields very competitive implementations.
+For instance, we obtain an up to $20$ times speed-up comparing with state-of-the-art packages in dimension $6$.
+We also provide experimental results showing that our method improves the running time of convex hull and point location implementations with respect to other exact implementations.
+Another interesting feature of our method is that it takes advantage of multiple precision integer, as opposed to rational, arithmetic when the input coordinates are integral (\eg lattice polytopes).

-The paper is organized as follows.
-Sect.~\ref{sect:dyndet} introduces the dynamic determinant algorithms and the following section presents their application to the convex hull problem.
-Sect.~\ref{sect:experiments} discusses the implementation, experiments, and comparison with other software.
-We conclude with future work.
+\paragraph{ Overview of the paper} The paper is organized as follows.
+Section~\ref{sect:dyndet} introduces the dynamic determinant algorithms and the following section presents their application to geometric algorithms.
+Section~\ref{sect:experiments} discusses the implementation, experiments, and comparison with other software.
+We end up with conclusions and future work.

+A preliminary version of the results of this paper appeared~\cite{FP_ESA12}.
+In this final version, we include new results on volume computations and experiments on real practical scenarios.
+We also present more experimental results on determinant and convex hull computations and discuss issues as filtering and memory consumption.
+Overall, we provide an improved and more detailed presentation of our method.